-It is with a heavy heart that we share the news that Dr. Richard Alan Steckel passed away in peace the morning of June 19th, 2015.
+Dr. Richard Alan Steckel, who founded The Milestones Project, passed away in peace the morning of June 19, 2015.

 Through all of his work, he was inspired to share what he had learned, publishing five books on marketing and fourteen photographic books with his wife Michele.

 He did all of these things with a passion and a purpose.
 It was simply who he was.
 But his proudest accomplishment was always his family.
 Nothing mattered more to him or gave him more joy.

 We will miss him greatly; for all those who knew him would agree:

 - No one who did more for people – the stranger and the friend

 - No one who found more ways to teach and to learn, and